igavelyuk/Ag3_Info_Dev/EEC_ReadmeMD.md

 #### 1.Project
  * Project created for CHANGE_HERE
- * Why it created, which problens solved: CHANGE_HERE
+ * Why it created, which problems solved: CHANGE_HERE
  * Small story telling : CHANGE_HERE
 #### 2. What I use in this project
  * Frameworks : CHANGE_HERE